Dale Van Pelt papers

 Copyright and Use Information

 Dale Van Pelt of Vevay, Indiana, began studying at Purdue University in 1889 and graduated with a B.S. in Mechanics in 1892.
-In 1892 he was class historian, quarterback of football, President of the Emersonian Society, and art editor of the Debris.
+In 1892 he was class historian, football team quarterback, President of the Emersonian Society, and art editor of the Debris.
 After graduation, he worked as an artist for the Indianapolis Sentinel.

 0.05 Cubic Feet (Two folders)